unicornonacid/design-patterns/README.md

 ## Template Method
 Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+## Composite
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.